This piece was originally published on March 23, 2020, and was updated on September 14, 2022.

 (Source: Ratehub Mortgage Payment Calculator)

 As you can see, putting down a larger down payment saves you money in the long run, but for many, it may not be feasible – or even smart.

 When to consider a down payment of less than 20%

 There are some cases when it doesn’t make sense to save a 20% down payment for your home.
 For example, in today's rising rate environment, it might be sensible to make your home purchase sooner rather than later.
 That said, predicting interest rates isn’t an exact science, and jumping into the market before you’re ready brings its own set of risks.

 Another time where it might make sense to purchase a home without a 20% down payment is if home prices are rapidly rising in your area.
 Canada’s housing market has been famously superheated over the last couple of years, with hot markets in across the country posting double-digit gains.
 Smaller markets aren’t immune to housing pressure either, with far-flung cities like Halifax, Nova Scotia seeing significant price growth as well.
-Even though the market seems to be starting to cool, prices are still higher than ever.
+Even though the market is starting to cool, prices are still very high.

 Opting for a mortgage that is backed by mortgage default insurance also means you’ll have access to a slightly lower interest rate and waived administration fees, which will help offset the interest saved by going with a larger down payment.